 Why choose Sustainable Development at the University of Edinburgh?

 This programme offers specialist courses in sustainable development that benefit from innovative teaching and a strong sense of community.

 Our staff and our courses have won Edinburgh University Students’ Association Teaching Awards on many occasions.

 The University has an outstanding record of world-leading research and teaching in a wide range of approaches to sustainability and human development, from across the social and natural sciences.

-Effective environmental care, in relation to climate stability, biodiversity and renewal of natural resources, requires the examination of how societies organise social, economic and political activity, how they relate to their surroundings and how they ensure the renewal of natural resources for future generations.
+Effective environmental care, in relation to climate stability, biodiversity and renewal of natural resources, requires the examination of:

 Our programme addresses these global issues primarily through multidisciplinary social science teaching, focusing on the social consequences of current patterns of development and opportunities for change.